curioussoulscafe/curious-souls-cafe/README.md

    * **Remove the `Live Discussion.txt` file** from the `questions` folder in the GitHub repository.

    * **Commit and push** these changes to the GitHub repository.

-💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.

 Thank you for visiting the Curious Souls Café!
 We hope it sparks many interesting conversations.